tweag/topiary/README.md

 Topiary has been created with the following goals in mind:

-* To target languages for which a [Tree-sitter grammar][tree-sitter-parsers] exist; whether officially supported by the Tree-sitter project, or otherwise.
+* Use [Tree-sitter] for parsing, so to avoid writing yet another grammar for a formatter.

-* To support a handful of languages, with "one true formatting style" for each, where no de facto formatter exists.
+* Bundle formatting styles for a handful of languages where no de facto formatter exists.
 These supported formatting styles must:

   * Be compatible with attested formatting styles used for that language in the wild.

-  * Be faithful to the author's intent, in terms of line spacing.
+  * Be faithful to the author's intent: If code has been written such that it spans multiple lines, that decision is preserved.

-  * Result in minimal diffs.
+  * Minimise changes between commits such that diffs focus mainly on the code that's changed, rather that superficial artefacts.

   * Be idempotent.
 That is, formatting of already-formatted code doesn't change anything.

-* Code must be written in such a way that it's easy to modify and maintain.

 * Code and formatting styles must be well-tested and robust, so that the formatter can be used in large projects.

-* For end users -- i.e., not formatting style developers -- the
+* For end users -- i.e., not formatting style authors -- the formatter
-  formatter should:
+  should:

-  * Not permit any subjective configuration.
+  * Prescribe a formatting style that, while customisable, is uniform and "good enough" for their codebase.

   * Run efficiently.